 Introduction

-Farming is the practice of cultivating crops and raising animals for food, fiber, and other products.
-It is a fundamental human activity which is practicing for thousands of years and is essential for food security and economic development.
+Farming is cultivating crops and raising animals for food, fibre, and other products.
+It is a fundamental human activity practised for thousands of years and is essential for food security and economic development.

 There are various types and systems of farming, each with its unique characteristics, methods, and objectives.
 Some common types of farming include traditional farming, subsistence farming, commercial farming, organic farming, mixed farming, and agroforestry.

-Traditional farming is the oldest and most primitive type of farming system that relies on traditional methods and practices.
-Subsistence farming involves the cultivation of crops and the raising of animals for the farmer’s own consumption and that of their immediate family.
+Traditional farming is the oldest and most primitive system, relying on conventional methods and practices.
+Subsistence farming involves the cultivation of crops and raising animals for the farmer’s own consumption and that of their immediate family.
 Commercial farming involves large-scale farming, modern technology, and the application of commercial fertilizers and pesticides.

-Organic farming relies on natural methods and techniques to cultivate crops and raise animals and prohibits the use of synthetic fertilizers, pesticides, and GMOs.
-Mixed farming involves the simultaneous cultivation of crops and the raising of animals, and agroforestry involves the combination of trees and crops or livestock on the same piece of land.
+Organic farming relies on natural methods and techniques to cultivate crops and raise animals and prohibits synthetic fertilizers, pesticides, and GMOs.
+Mixed farming involves the simultaneous cultivation of crops and the raising of animals, and agroforestry consists of the combination of trees and crops or livestock on the same piece of land.

 Types of Farming